Quiver is a set of utility libraries for Dart that makes using many Dart libraries easier and more convenient, or adds additional functionality.

 RangeError if the specified index is out of bounds.

-StateError if the specifed state check expression is
+StateError if the specified state check expression is

 setsEqual check collections for equality.